 What is Mould?

 Moulds are eukaryotic, multicellular microorganisms, that produce sexually by meiosis and asexually by mitosis.
 They have filamentous hyphae and airborne spores.
-Moulds decompose organic waste and are also used in making antibiotics.
-Few moulds can also be hazardous to health and can cause allergies, headache, itching, and respiratory problems.
+Moulds decompose organic waste and are also used in making antibiotics, cheese, etc. Few moulds can also be hazardous to health and can cause allergies, headaches, itching, and respiratory problems.

 What is Yeast?

-Yeast is a unicellular eukaryote that reproduces asexually by budding.
-These single-celled microorganisms are classified as the members of the Kingdom Fungi.
+Yeast is a unicellular eukaryote that generally reproduces by budding.
+These single-celled microorganisms are classified as members of the Kingdom Fungi.
 There are 1500 types of yeast present.
-Yeast is commonly found in fruits, animal skin, vegetables, etc. It can convert carbohydrates to alcohol and carbon dioxide through the process of the fermentation–An anaerobic process.
+Yeast is commonly found in fruits, animal skin, vegetables, etc. It can convert carbohydrates to alcohol and carbon dioxide through the process of fermentation, which is an anaerobic process.

-Yeast can also cause infection such as Candidiasis in humans.
+Yeast can also cause infections such as candidiasis in humans.
 Saccharomyces cerevisiae is used in the baking industry.

 Also Read: Kingdom Fungi